jacobdbt2100/Data-Analytics-Notes/README.md

 - Data Validation (drop-down lists)
 - Flash Fill for quick transformations
 - Introduction to **`Power Query`** for automated data cleaning & transformation
-- **Append:** combines data by adding rows.
-It stacks datasets with the same structure into one larger dataset, increasing the number of records without changing the columns.
-- **Merge:** combines data by adding columns.
-It links datasets using a common field to bring related information from one dataset into another.

 ### 2.2 Functions & Conditional Formatting